Human-to-Robot Handovers

 Procedure

-1. Prepare the container either empty or filled with its predefined content type and level
+1. Prepare the container either empty or filled with its predefined content type and amount

 2. Weight the (filled) container before the execution of the task